Restraining Orders We're With You Every Step of the Way.

 The terms “restraining order” and “protective order” are commonly used interchangeably and for the same type of court orders in many states.
 However, in Texas, they are not the same.
-Our state differentiates between these two court orders with important differences.
+Our state differentiates

 Need legal assistance?
-Schedule a consultation with an Brazoria County restraining order attorney at (979) 200-6556 or through our online request form.
+Schedule a consultation with a Brazoria County restraining order attorney at

-What Is a Restraining Order in Texas?
+What Is A Restraining Order In Texas?

 A restraining order is issued by a judge and outlines what type of conduct the parties on each side of an issue can or cannot engage in.
 These orders may include prohibiting one party from contacting the other to protect family members and/or property from harm.
 Restraining orders are commonly used in Texas divorce cases.

-For example, while a divorce is pending, a restraining order may state that neither party can sell marital property or empty bank accounts.
-This is ordered so that these assets remain intact until a marital property settlement can be decided.
-The order may also declare that one party pay spousal support or child support to the other or detail how child visitation should be arranged.
-These types of restraining orders can be long and very specific as to both restricted actions as well as ordered actions.
+settlement can be decided.
+The order may also declare that one party pays spousal support or child support to the other or detail how child visitation should be arranged.
+These types of restraining orders can be long and very specific to both restricted actions as well as ordered actions.

-Types of Restraining Orders in Texas
+Types Of Restraining Orders In Texas

 The state of Texas offers three types of restraining orders: